 After many historical points of interest, the heart of the exhibition is where you find presentations given by financial experts and the museum's mascots.
-They describe the main characteristics of the most popular financial instruments (stocks, bonds, derivatives, insurance contracts, mutual funds, pension funds) and the principles which form the basis for an informed financial choice (the difference between real and nominal return, the relationship between risk and return, the benefits of a diversified portfolio).
+They describe the main characteristics of the most popular financial instruments (stocks, bonds, derivatives, insurance contracts, mutual funds, pension funds) and the principles which form the basis for an informed financial choice (the difference between real and nominal return, the relationship between risk and return , the benefits of a diversified portfolio).

-The museum is also enriched by the crossover between economics, literature and cinema.
+The museum is also enriched by the crossover between economics, literature, cinema and art.
 We learn how great writers and directors dealt with money in their works.
 Dante, Moliére, Shakespeare and Hemingway appear out of the shadows to tell you how they managed their assets and how they described debt, saving, greed, loans, usury and many other items.
 In the Cinema Room clips from famous films explain concepts which appear complex, but are used to make decisions every day.
+Finally, in the Admire room some works of art come to life to explain the key principles of economics and finance.